Click here for the guide to solar lease transfers – detailed step by step instructions, information on key documents

 3. Solar leases do not add value to my property.

 While it is true that someone that owns their solar system will benefit in an increase in value in their property, homes with a solar lease tend to sell faster than the average home in Phoenix.
 While not a tangible benefit, the beneficial value of a solar lease in Phoenix is less sales time.
-August 2014 sales statistics show that homes with a solar lease sell 24 percent faster than homes with a solar owned system and 27 percent faster than the average home in the Phoenix area (click here for the August 2014 solar home market data).
+Recent sales statistics show that homes with a solar lease sell slightly faster than homes with a solar owned system and 10 to 24 percent faster than the average home in the Phoenix area.
 In some cases, I have seen an increase in value on an appraisal because of the solar lease.
 While most appraisers will not count solar leased equipment as a fixture on the property, I have seen examples in the last year where they do add anywhere from a $1,500 to $3,000 in additional monetary value on some of those appraisals.

 4. It is harder to sell a home with a solar lease than without one.

 Depends.
 If you hire a real estate agent that does not understand the benefits or lacks the experience in selling a home with a solar lease, you will end up selling your home for less and over a longer period of time.
 The key to selling your home for top dollar is to hire someone, like the Solar Home Broker, that understands the benefits, can educate potential home buyers and buyer’s agents, and has the marketing strategies specifically designed for solar homes.
 If it is done right, the home can sell for the same amount of time (or less) without the hassle or complications that many unexperienced agents grumble about.